 When setting a new value for a Univention Configuration Registry variable UCR runs checks to verify the compatibility of the value with the variable type.
-In case of incompatibility UCR displays a warning message.
-Moreover, the variable is not set to the new value if the Univention Configuration Registry variable ucr/check/type (page 306) is true (default is false).
-If the --ignore-check option is used, the value is always set independent of type compatibility and setting of ucr/check/type (page 306).
+In case of incompatibility the variable is not set to the new value.
+If the --ignore-check option is used, the value is always set independent of type compatibility.